 Before I started a career in SharePoint let me tell you how I got introduced to it.
 I remember working for Encore Credit.
 Encore was a mortgage finance corporation in Irvine, CA. Originally I was hired as a .NET developer to join a team to rewrite a Loan Origination System (LOS) which ended up never happening and instead I took over someone else’s position to handle 3rd party interfaces.
 This included credit pulling, OFAC, and something else that I can’t remember.
 Ohhhhhh I just remembered this is when I started working with BizTalk too.
 I completely forgot about BizTalk!

-Now comes the SharePoint part.
+Now, in my technology path, here comes the SharePoint part.
 I remember the day Ivan Sanders came in from DynTek to do a demo for us.
 That’s when I was first introduced to SharePoint and shortly after I left Encore and went to work for DynTek.
 I have screenshots of my first SharePoint Portal Server 2001 project on an old hard drive somewhere which I’m hoping to find someday.
 Then I started working with WSS 2.0 & SharePoint Server 2003 shortly after.
 Coming from .NET development, I hated SharePoint at first.
 I felt it was hard to work with and definitely hard to develop for.
 Then comes Microsoft Office SharePoint Server (MOSS) 2007 and I started to like it more since it was built off the .NET architecture.
 Master pages, page layouts, farm solutions (event receivers, user controls)…yeah now we’re talking.
 I was happy doing SharePoint development but because I had a background in graphic design I also did branding integration for SharePoint.
 Now this is where my love/hate relationship started to come in.
 With branding, I got frustrated with the constraints you had to work within but thanks to Heather Solomon’s CSS guides she made life much easier.
 Then I pushed back on branding and started only focusing on SharePoint development.
 I loved writing event receivers.
 Farm solutions and the server-side object model was my world.
 After that followed WSS 3.0 & SharePoint 2010 which I liked even more because I felt it was easier to develop for.

 BPOS & Office 365